fgcz/rawDiag/README.md

 **If your installation does not work with the below-mentioned instructions, do not hesitate to request a ready to run R package from the authors via [Email, SUBJECT `request rawDiag package`](mailto:cp@fgcz.ethz.ch?SUBJECT=request%20current%20rawDiag%20package).**

-Due to licensing reasons, we currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
+Due to licensing reasons, we are currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
 The [New RawFileReader from Thermo Fisher Scientific](http://planetorbitrap.com/rawfilereader) has to be downloaded and installed separately in order to be able to directly read Thermo raw-files (by using the R function `read.raw`).